Rohr reveals Super Eagles target against Cameroon

 - 'That's CONCACAF!' - Young USMNT survives first Nations League test while learning lessons along the way

-Rohr is pleased with the atmospheric condition in Austria and has revealed his side’s target against the Indomitable Lions.
+Rohr is pleased with the atmospheric conditions in Austria and has revealed his side’s target against the Indomitable Lions.

 "We are faraway from Nigeria, a lot of players were already in Nigeria, had to come back to Europe for this game and so we could not play in Nigeria unfortunately but we have good conditions here and yes the players want to do well,” Rohr told the Super Eagles media team.